-- 14 The PRA's approach to enforcement: statutory statements of policy and procedure January 2016 - 55.
+- 14 The PRA's approach to enforcement: statutory statements of policy and procedure August 2018 - (b) the relevant DMC members to raise with those present any points or questions about the matter; and - (c) the recipient to respond to points made by the DMC. - 54.
+The chairperson may ask the recipient of the notice to limit his/her representations or response in length or to particular issues. - 55.
 The recipient of the warning notice or supervisory notice may choose to be legally represented at the meeting, but this is not a requirement. - 56.
 In appropriate cases, the chairperson of the DMC hearing the oral representations may require the recipient of the warning or first supervisory notice to provide additional information in writing after the meeting.
 If (s)he does so, (s)he will specify the time within which that information is to be provided. - 57.
 During the hearing the DMC may ask either side to comment on issues raised if it feels it is necessary to help its understanding of the case. - 58.
 The relevant PRA staff will attend the oral hearing for the recipient of the notice but will not respond to any representations at the meeting unless asked to do so by the DMC. - 59.
 The relevant PRA staff may provide the DMC with a written response to the oral representations no later than 7 days after the hearing. - 60.
 Save in exceptional circumstances, whilst a matter is still on-going, the DMC will not, after the PRA has given a warning or first supervisory notice, meet with the PRA staff responsible for the case without other relevant parties being present or otherwise having the opportunity to respond. - 61.
 Save in exceptional circumstances, the DMC will not, after having received any written response from the relevant PRA staff to the oral representations, meet or discuss the matter with the PRA staff responsible for the case. - 62.
 If such exceptional circumstances arise, the DMC will disclose such meetings or discussions with the recipient of the notice and permit him the opportunity to respond. - 63.
 Where the decision being considered is one that requires FCA consent, the PRA, in consultation with the FCA will decide whether it is more appropriate for the FCA rather than the PRA to hear the representations and will advise the recipient of the notice accordingly.